 Ask your personal adviser for help in claiming benefits or ask the JobCentre.

 If you claim benefits or have only just started a job, you may find it difficult to manage your money at first.

 Ask your personal adviser for help if you are struggling to get organised with money.

 Borrowing money could leave you with debts that are difficult to pay off.

 Get advice about dealing with money problems and debt.
 Use Shelter's directory to find a local advice service.

 Young care leavers finding and paying for accommodation

-You will need to work out a budget to see what you can realistically afford.
-Think about how much it might cost to run your own home and how you will pay for it.
+You need to work out a budget to see what you can afford.
+Think about how much it might cost to run your own home and how to pay for it.
 Your personal adviser should help you with this.

 Some councils provide additional support for young care leavers when they move into their first homes.

 Ask your personal adviser for further information or contact a local advice centre.